cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-node-templates.md

       deploy: 5
 {%endhighlight%}

-In the previous example, vm node would have 5 instances when deployed.
+In the previous example, the `vm` node would have 5 instances when deployed.

 More informatiom about number of instances combined with relationships can be found in the [relationships](dsl-spec-relationships.html) specification.